-1. When no review raises any questions about or objections to the proposed program, the proposing institution may request that the chair of CCGS, with the concurrence of the Chancellor's staff, conduct an e-vote to approve the program, thereby waiving the preparation of the Response Document and the formal hearing.
-Any objection to the approval by email will necessitate the preparation of a Response Document and a formal presentation at a future CCGS meeting.
+1. When no review raises any questions about or objections to the proposed program, the proposing institution may request that the chair of CCGS, with the concurrence of the Chancellor's staff, waive the preparation of the Response Document and conduct an e-vote to approve the program.
+E-votes will include two mutually exclusive options: "Yes" (a vote to approve a proposed program), and "Object to the e-vote."
+Any objection to the approval by e-vote will necessitate a formal presentation at a future CCGS meeting.

-2. If a review or reviews raise questions about but no serious objections to the proposed program, the proposing institution may request that the chair of CCGS, with the concurrence of the Chancellor's staff, conduct an e-vote to approve the program by including a Response Document with the email.
+2. If one or more reviews raise questions about but no serious objections to the proposed program, the proposing institution may request that the chair of CCGS, with the concurrence of the Chancellor's staff, conduct an e-vote to approve the program by including a Response Document with the request.
+As above, e-votes will include two mutually exclusive options: "Yes" and "Object to the e-vote."
+Any objection to the approval by e-vote will necessitate a formal presentation at a future CCGS meeting.